This article describes how the Load Order Manager feature works and how to use it.

 You can now use text to filter your searches for tags or extensions for more refined search results.
 You can filter by Label, Title, Type, or UID.

-The following example looks for items with the GA label to identify items marked for General Availability (GA).
+The following example looks for items with the word extension to identify items with "extension" in the Type column.

 Use the following steps to search for items with the GA label: